chueny/EmployeeDirectory_REACT/README.md

 # Employee Directory

 # Description
-The Employee Directory uses React to display all of a company's directory.
-It lists the employees, emails, phone numbers, and other information.
+The Employee Directory application uses React to display a tabble of a company's employees.
+This data includes employees names, emails, phone numbers, and other information.
+It also allows a user to search for an employee name and if there is a match, it displays any employees matching the search.

 # Installation
 Run npm start